France Travel Guide and Paris Tourist Information www.placesinfrance.com

 Travel Guide to Paris the Capital City of France

-Paris the Capital City of France is in the Ile De France region and is an international capital for art, fashion and style.
+Paris the Capital City of France is in the Ile De France region and is an international capital well known for its history, art, culture, fashion and style.

-With the romance that Paris perceives, it is the number one destination for UK tourists and with over 30 million travellers per year from around the world, it is no wonder that this city has so much to offer.
+With the romance that Paris perceives and cheap flights to Paris, it is the number one destination for UK tourists along with 30 million other worldwide travellers per year, it is no wonder that this city has so much to offer.

 Paris entertainment has always been at the forefront of the world in terms of quality and variety and from film to dance, opera to jazz, concerts to ballet and rock festivals to cabaret, there is always going to be some form of entertainment on offer to suit all tastes, no matter what the time of year you decide to visit this vibrant and cultural city in France.